RWright1992/Spring_Boot_Project/README.md

 If you don't get a successful response from the command, you will need to return to the installation process.

-#### Eclipse
+### Eclipse

-Go to this link [download Eclipse.] (https://www.eclipse.org/downloads/) Download the X86_64 executable.
+Go to this link [download Eclipse](https://www.eclipse.org/downloads/)

+Download the X86_64 executable.

 Run the .exe and complete the setup wizard to install Eclipse, default/java options are fine throughout.

-#### Spring Tool Suit 4
+### Spring Tool Suit 4

-Go to this link [Eclipse marketplace.] (https://marketplace.eclipse.org/content/spring-tools-4-aka-spring-tool-suite-4) Drag and drop the "Install" button inside of a running eclipse.
+Go to this link [Eclipse marketplace](https://marketplace.eclipse.org/content/spring-tools-4-aka-spring-tool-suite-4)

+Drag and drop the "Install" button inside of a running eclipse.
 Spring will be automatically installed.

-#### MySQL Server
+### MySQL Server

-Go to this link [download MySQL.] (https://dev.mysql.com/downloads/windows/installer/8.0.html) Download the *mysql-installer-community-8.0.24.0.msi* Complete the setup wizard, making sure to select MySQL server.
+Go to this link [download MySQL](https://dev.mysql.com/downloads/windows/installer/8.0.html)

+Download the *mysql-installer-community-8.0.24.0.msi*

+Complete the setup wizard, making sure to select MySQL server.

 All default options are fine, with a default password of **root** for the server.

 If you use different login details, be sure to change the values in the application-prod.properties file in the project to connect to your database.

-#### Web Driver for Selenium tests
+### Web Driver for Selenium tests

 Depending on the browser you use, you'll need a specific driver.

-For ease, and to ensure compatability, please use Google Chrome, which you can download [here.] (https://www.google.com/chrome/)
+For ease, and to ensure compatability, please use Google Chrome, which you can download [here](https://www.google.com/chrome/)

 The tests written for Selenium in this project require Google Chrome, but feel free to refactor the code and use which ever driver you like.

 Below is a list of various web drivers for different browsers:

 Chrome/Chromium   - [Download](https://chromedriver.storage.googleapis.com/index.html)

 Firefox           - [Download](https://chromedriver.storage.googleapis.com/index.html)

 Edge              - [Download](https://chromedriver.storage.googleapis.com/index.html)

 Internet Explorer - [Download](https://chromedriver.storage.googleapis.com/index.html)

 Opera             - [Download](https://chromedriver.storage.googleapis.com/index.html)

 Make sure to check your browser version and choose the appropriate driver.

 Place the driver (e.g. chromedriver.exe) into the "src/test/resources" folder of the project once you have cloned it down to your local machine.

+### SonarQube for static analysis

+For setting up a SonarQube server for testing use the guide [here](https://docs.sonarqube.org/latest/setup/get-started-2-minutes/)

 ## Installing